top of page

 Unfortunately yes!
 Potentially significant cuts in real income!

-If we reduce our starting withdrawals to 4% (as David and Samantha desire), our spending in real terms will still be cut by around 45%, from £3,333 to £1,800 per month for our 1973 retiree.
+If we reduce our starting withdrawals to 4% (as David and Samantha desire), our spending in real terms in the worst case after the first decade will still be cut by almost 50, from £40,000 to £21,445, this time for our 1969 retiree.
+Note that the real income remains below £30,000 for over a decade!

 Reducing starting withdrawals does not improve the situation.